SiliconLabs/cpc-daemon/doc/libcpc.md

     of the CPC daemon exists.
 It can be NULL, in that case the default "cpcd_0" will be used
  - `enable_tracing`, to print debug info on stderr
- - `reset_callback`, a callback that's called when the secondary resets.
-Note that this callback is called from a signal context, not same context as `cpc_init`
+ - `reset_callback`, a callback that is called when the library is not connected to a daemon anymore.
+    Note that the callback will execute in the context of a separate thread.

 ```
   void on_reset(void)